neil7057/pjl_host_system/README.md

     -   Succesful login generates a 'success' toast.

 -   #### Forgot Password Testing
-    -   Clicking on the link on login, displays the password reset page.
+    -   Clicking on the link on login, displays the password reset page
     -   An email is sent to the email address input.
-        -   If the email exists on a user account, a reset email is sent.
+        -   If the email exists on a user account, a reset email is sent with a link to specify a new password
-        -   If the email does not exist, an email is sent advising this and encourgaing signup.
+        -   If the email does not exist, an email is sent advising this and encourgaing signup

 -   #### Change Password Testing
-    -   Clicking on the link in Profile to change password, displays the password reset page.
+    -   Clicking on the link in Profile to change password, displays the password reset page
-    -   If the password is changed successfully, a toast 'success' message is displayed and the change password page refreshed - this is standard django allauth functionality.
+    -   If the password is changed successfully, a toast 'success' message is displayed and the change password page refreshed - this is standard django allauth functionality

 -   ####  Shopping Testing
     -   Add to bag
-        -   add an item to shopping bag and checkout.
+        -   add an item to shopping bag and checkout
         -   add multiple items to shopping bag and checkout
         -   increase quantity
         -   add/change size
-        -   test that free delivery is triggered when total value exceeds threshold and is 'untriggered if deletion of items reduces order total below threshold
+        -   test that free delivery is triggered when total value exceeds threshold and is 'untriggered' if deletion of items reduces order total below threshold
     -   Remove from bag
         -   reduce quantity and checkout
         -   remove via remove option to check removes from bag and adjusts delivery if appropriate